JeremyLikness/ATLCodeCamp2016/README.md

 `ng build -prod`

+If you are serving from the local filesystem, open `dist\index.html` and remove the `<base href...` tag.

 Change to the `ng2-2` subdirectory

 `npm install`

 `ng build -prod`

+If you are serving from the local filesystem, open `dist\index.html` and remove the `<base href...` tag.

 Now open the `index.html` at the root code the `code` folder.